Finance of America Mortgage Quick Facts

 - Or you can visit a local branch near you for an in-person consultation

-While you can’t apply for a mortgage directly on their website, you can fill out a short form to schedule a talk with a mortgage advisor.
+If you’re looking to get the ball rolling, you can fill out a short form to schedule a talk with a mortgage advisor.

 It gives you the option to select a communication preference, such as phone or email, which is nice.